 He is a Kennedy Center National Arts Impact Award recipient, Herb Alpert Theatre recipient, and was one of American Theatre's "6 Theatre Practitioners You Should Know".
-He's served on boards of various art non-profits and has worked on 50 shows as a Theatre Practitioner in the last 17 years.
+His artistry has been recognized with 5 North Coast Journal Best of Directing Recognitions and 4 Regional BroadwayWorld Awards.
+He has over 60 credits as a Theatre Practitioner and is a proud member of SDC.

-Catherine L. Brown is a theatre professional living and working in Humboldt County.
-For the past 28 years, Catherine has run the Costume Shop for the Department of Theatre, Film and Dance at HSU.
-She has also acted, designed and directed for many of the numerous community theatre groups.
-She looks forward to more collaborations with the talented artists in this area.
+Catherine L. Brown (she/her) is a theatre professional living and working in Humboldt County.
+For the past 30 years, Catherine has run the Costume Shop for the Department of Theatre, Film and Dance at Humboldt State University.
+She has also acted, designed and directed for many of the numerous community theatre groups including Ferndale Repertory Theatre, Redwood Curtain Theatre, and North Coast Repertory Theatre.
+She looks forward to more collaborations with the talented artists.